 Authentic Career Coaching: Finding Work That Feels Like You

-Most people don’t come to career coaching because they want a new CV or a list of job titles.
+Most people don’t come to coaching around career questions because they simply want a new CV or a list of job titles.
 They come because something inside whispers, “Something no longer fits.”
 Sometimes it’s self-doubt, sometimes restlessness, sometimes a subtle sense of misalignment: a feeling that the work you’re doing and the person you’re becoming are no longer in conversation.
 Career clarity begins with understanding yourself, not the job market.

 Authenticity isn’t a job title... it’s a lifelong conversation with who you are becoming.

-Whether you're just starting out, considering a change, or trying to reconnect with meaning in your current role, authentic career coaching invites you to step back and look at the bigger picture:
+Whether you're just starting out, considering a change, or trying to reconnect with meaning in your current role, coaching around career and direction invites you to step back and look at the bigger picture:

 Who are you today?
 What matters to you now?
 What feels aligned?
 And what no longer does?

-Authentic career work is less about choosing a direction and more about understanding the compass you’re using.
+Career-related coaching is often less about choosing a direction immediately and more about understanding the compass you’re using.
 Many people try to force themselves into roles that look “right” on paper, only to feel depleted, disconnected, or confused later.

 In my work with clients, I often see how career decisions become clearer once you understand your values, strengths, motivations, and emotional needs.
 From there, you can create work that feels sustainable, energizing, and true to who you are.